CodeToCommunicate/CoCoLessons/08_git_part_2.md

 ### Using GitHub | Usando GitHub

-Another way tho marge a branch to `main` is using the _Pull Request_ in the GitHub interface.
+Another way to marge a branch to `main` is using the _Pull Request_ in the GitHub interface.
 This workflow has some advantages:

 - It is more visual
 - You can ask review or opinion of your modifications before merge it to main.
-- It has some tools that help you to not make a mistake.
+- It has some tools that help you not to make a mistake.

 ---

-Otra forma de fisionar una rama a la rama `main` es usado _Pull Request_ en la interfaz de GitHub.
+Otra forma de fusionar una rama a la rama `main` es usado _Pull Request_ en la interfaz de GitHub.
 Este flujo de trabajo tiene algunas ventajas:

 - Es más visual.
-- Puede solicitar una revisión u opinión de sus modificaciones antes de fusionarlas con la principal.
+- Puedes solicitar una revisión u opinión de tus modificaciones antes de fusionarlas con la rama principal.
-- Tiene algunas herramientas que te ayuda a no equivocarte.
+- Tiene algunas herramientas que te ayudan a no equivocarte.

 ## How to delete a branch | Como eliminar una rama